Skip to Content

 Lifestyle changes

-In certain cases, your doctor may simply recommend that you refrain from heavy alcohol consumption or drug use.
+In certain cases, your doctor may simply recommend some habit changes, such as:

 Medicines to treat male infertility

-Your doctor might prescribe an oral hormone treatment to balance your hormones or a medication to treat erectile dysfunction.
-They also refer you to an endocrinologist, who may recommend drug therapies that affect the hypothalamus or thyroid.
+Your doctor may also refer you to an endocrinologist, who may recommend drug therapies that affect the hypothalamus or thyroid.

 Surgery for male infertility

 If you have abnormally formed tubes in the testicles that are blocking the transport of sperm from the testicles to the penis, you may need surgery to repair them.
-Likewise, if you have a varicocele.
+Likewise, if you have a varicocele, or varicose veins in the scrotum, surgery may help reverse infertility.

 Couples who need assistance to get pregnant can find assisted reproductive technology (ART) to be very effective in producing a fertilized egg.